 # Risk framework

-Robust risk curation is central to every KPK product.
-This page explains how assets and strategies are **evaluated, classified and monitored** to ensure that each curated product is built on clear, data-driven risk assumptions.
+Risk curation is central to every KPK product.
+This page explains how assets and strategies are **evaluated, classified and monitored** so that each curated product rests on clear, data-driven risk assumptions.

 {% stepper %}